opencap/protocol/SubProtocols/AliasManagement.md

 Alias Management is an optional protocol that allows a wallet to facilitate the creation, updating, and deletion of a user's alias resources on his/her server.

 All following endpoints are required by the server to adhere to "Alias Management", while a wallet can choose which to support.
-The endpoints are served at the same location as designated by the [Address Query](/SubProtocols/AddressQuery.md) protocol.
-As such, the location must be found using a SRV lookup by the wallet.
+The endpoints are served at the same location as designated by the [SRV Record](/SubProtocols/AddresssQuery.md#1-a-srv-record-on-the-aliass-domain) in the [Address Query](/SubProtocols/AddressQuery.md) protocol.

+Again all endpoints must be served over HTTPS on port 443.

 ## POST /v1/auth